fedir/fedir.github.com/_posts/2013-07-03-todo-rules.md

 * todo is the result of task analyze, and not the task itself
 * you shouldn't do more, than your list, only minimal actions to achieve and eliminate do-elements
 * be fast and precise
+* you could add additional do-elements, if you understand, what it's necessary

 ## Structure of TDDD list